dymmond/edgy/docs/fields.md

 Fields have to inherit from `edgy.db.fields.base.BaseField` and to provide following methods to work:

 * **get_columns(self, field_name)** - returns the sqlalchemy columns which should be created by this field.
-* **clean(self, field_name, value, to_query)** - returns the cleaned column values. to_query specifies if clean is used by the query sanitizer and must be more strict (no partial values).
+* **clean(self, field_name, value, to_query=False)** - returns the cleaned column values. to_query specifies if clean is used by the query sanitizer and must be more strict (no partial values).

 Additional they can provide following methods:
 * **`__get__(self, instance, owner=None)`** - Descriptor protocol like get access customization.
 Second parameter contains the class where the field was specified.
 * **`__set__(self, instance, value)`** - Descriptor protocol like set access customization.
 Dangerous to use.
 Better use to_model.
 * **to_model(self, field_name, phase="")** - like clean, just for setting attributes or initializing a model.
 It is also used when setting attributes or in initialization (phase contains the phase where it is called).
 This way it is much more powerful than `__set__`
 * **get_embedded_fields(self, field_name, fields_mapping)** - Define internal fields.
-* **get_default_values(self, field_name, cleaned_data)** - returns the default values for the field.
+* **get_default_values(self, field_name, cleaned_data, is_update=False)** - returns the default values for the field.
 Can provide default values for embedded fields.
 If your field spans only one column you can also use the simplified get_default_value instead.
 This way you don't have to check for collisions.
 By default get_default_value is used internally.
 * **get_default_value(self)** - return default value for one column fields.
 * **get_global_constraints(self, field_name, columns)** - takes as second parameter (self excluded) the columns defined by this field (by get_columns).
 Returns a global constraint, which can be multi-column.

 You should also provide an init method which sets following attributes:

 * **column_type** - either None (default) or the sqlalchemy column type
+* **inject_default_on_partial_update** - Add default value despite being a partial update.
+Useful for implementing `auto_now` or other fields which should change on every update.

 Note: instance checks can also be done against the `field_type` attribute in case you want to check the compatibility with other fields (composite style)